Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to highly anisotropic and high contrast 2D composites

 Overall, \VRNet{} accurately captures the geometry-controlled locally non-smooth dependence of the effective stiffness on the threshold, including (multiple) percolation-induced spectral jumps, while remaining strictly admissible.
 In particular, the number of such spectral jumps varies among the microstructures studied; that is, it is not explicitly considered in the trained \VRNet{}, but rather implicitly through the data.
+Contrastingly, vanilla regression violates bounds and misrepresents the most sensitive eigenmodes.

-In contrast, Mori-Tanaka estimates, which hinge on dilute, non-interacting inclusion assumptions and spherical Eshelby kernels, cannot track topology-driven anisotropy and fail as connectivity grows.
-The differentiable chain $(\ull{A},\tau)\to\widehat{\ol{\ull{C}}}$ provides reliable gradients, except for genuine topological events, which appear as informative spikes that could be exploited in inverse design (e.g., to seek or avoid connectivity transitions).
+The differentiable chain $(\ull{A},\tau)\to\widehat{\ol{\ull{C}}}$ of the \VRNet{} provides reliable gradients, except for genuine topological events, which appear as informative spikes that could be exploited in inverse design (e.g., to seek or avoid connectivity transitions).